martgnz/journocoders-geogrid/README.md

 Now we will use `geogrid` to generate some hexagons of London's [local authorities](https://en.wikipedia.org/wiki/Local_government_in_London).
 You can find the whole R code in `script.R`, here we will go step by step.

+To run a set of commands in Rstudio you need to select the text and do <kbd>⌘/Ctrl + Enter</kbd>.

 ### Seeding the grid

 First, we need to load the library and switch to the project folder